 How SSL Works: A Simple Guide

 If you've ever noticed the little padlock icon in your browser or seen "https://" in a website URL, you've encountered SSL (Secure Sockets Layer).
 But what exactly is it, and how does it keep your data safe?
 Let’s break it down in a clear, beginner-friendly way, covering what an SSL certificate is, the key players involved, and how the whole process works.
-What is an SSL Certificate?

 An SSL certificate is a digitally signed document that binds a public key to an identity, typically a specific domain name (e.g.,aiverseapp.site